cunum/near-validator-setup-hetzner/README.md

 Run ```git checkout <commit>``` to checkout a specific commit id or tag with ```git checkout tags/<tag>```

-- Compile Near Core
+b) Build Near Core

-Charnge directory to nearcore folder and run to build:
+Change directory to nearcore folder and run to build:

 ```
 cd nearcore